 “Quirky” was the word of the decade for Zelda fans.
 In addition to a very good remake of The Legend of Zelda: Link’s Awakening for the original Game Boy, the Game Boy Color also got two games that create a single, almost breathtaking experience once paired together.
 Amazingly, The Legend of Zelda: Oracle of Ages and The Legend of Zelda: Oracle of Seasons provided even more entertainment for fans at a time when Ocarina of Time and Majora’s Mask had cemented the Zelda series as one of the biggest game franchises in the world.

 Oracle of Ages and Seasons wasn’t just the same game with some minor differences, as they’re both completely different campaigns with unique dungeons.
 They weren’t even fully developed by Nintendo, which was quite the rarity, as Flagship (often confused with Capcom) stepped up to put their spin on the formula.
 A unique password system even enabled you to experience both games as a complete playing and narrative experience.
-It was a bold move that paid off for Nintendo and The Legend of Zelda, and one that deserves more recognition.
+It was a bold move that paid off for Nintendo and The Legend of Zelda, and the best Game Boy Colour game…s of all time.